Co-President, Head Coach and General Manager

 Carlson has had the honor of serving as head coach for Team USA during the 2008 and 2009 World Junior A Challenge.
 Both years, Team USA won the Gold Medal.
 In 2009, Carlson was also recognized as the United States Olympic Committee Development Coach of the Year.

-Over (130) players who have skated for Carlson have received Division I scholarships, (21) have been selected in the National Hockey League Draft, (24) have signed NHL contracts, (33) are developing in the minor leagues and (11) have made their NHL debuts.
+Over (300) players who have skated for Carlson have received Division I scholarships, (32) have been selected in the National Hockey League Draft, (35) have signed NHL contracts, over (100) are developing in the minor leagues and (15) have made their NHL debuts.

-Carlson also oversees the coodination of coaching activities within the RoughRider Hockey Club as it has added affiliate relationships with the Cedar Rapids Youth Hockey Association, Cedar Rapids High School RoughRiders, Rocky Mountain RoughRiders of the Tier One Elite Hockey League and the Connecticut Oilers of the EJHL, Empire Junior Hockey League and the EJ Elite Prospects Hockey League.
+Carlson also oversees the coordination of coaching activities within the RoughRider Hockey Club as it has added affiliate relationships with the Cedar Rapids Youth Hockey Association, Cedar Rapids High School RoughRiders, Rocky Mountain AAA RoughRiders of the East Coast Elite League, the Connecticut Oilers of the Eastern Hockey League and the Topeka RoadRunners of the North American Hockey League.

 A native of Lawrenceville, New Jersey, Carlson graduated from the University of Massachusetts-Lowell with a B.S. in Business Administration and Marketing.
 While at Lowell, Carlson skated as a forward with the River Hawks.
 His on-ice talent was recognized even before he arrived in Lowell when he was selected in the 1987 National Hockey League draft by the Pittsburgh Penguins.